Peace & Justice Project: Spoof site

 On 15 December 2020, The Times of Israel reported that a satirical website claiming to be the Project for Peace and Justice had been set up "by critics of Corbyn, and they are using it to mock him for his strident criticism of Israel and alleged soft-pedaling of anti-Semitism in Labour's ranks".

+Campaigns

+Music For A Ceasefire open letter

+On 9 November 2023 the PJP released an open letter from artists, musicians and performers calling for the United Kingdom and United States governments to press for a ceasefire in the Israel-Gaza War.

+Gaza Tribunal

+After Corbyn's private member's bill to hold an official inquiry into the UK's role in the Israel-Gaza War was blocked by the government, the PJP held a tribunal on the subject in September 2025 at Church House, Westminster, with participants including UN Special Rapporteur on the occupied Palestinian territories Francesca Albanese.

 Conversion into a new political party

-In January 2022, The Sunday Telegraph said that Corbyn was urged to make the project become a new political party that will stand in elections to the left of Labour.
-This urging has come from close political confidants, as well as his wife Laura.
+In January 2022, The Sunday Telegraph reported that Corbyn was urged to make the project a new political party that will position itself in elections as standing to the left of Labour.
+This impetus came from close political confidants, as well as his wife Laura.

+In July 2025 Corbyn and Sultana issued a joint statement confirming the launch of a new left-wing party under the provisional name of Your Party and encouraging supporters to register, with a website and mailing list managed by the Peace & Justice Project.